miraland-labs/solarti-program-library/README.md

 ### Bump Version

-  * Increment the version number in the program's Cargo.toml
+-   Increment the version number in the program's Cargo.toml
-  * Run `cargo build-sbf <program>` to build binary.
+-   Run `cargo build-sbf <program>` to build binary.
 Note the location of the generated `spl_<program>.so` for attaching to the Github release.
-  * Open a PR with these version changes and merge after passing CI.
+-   Open a PR with these version changes and merge after passing CI.

 ### Create Github tag

 Program tags are of the form `<program>-vX.Y.Z`.
-Create the new tag at the version-bump commit and push to the solana-program-library repository, eg:
+Create the new tag at the version-bump commit and push to the miraland-program-library repository, eg:

 ```
 $ git tag token-v1.0.0 b24bfe7